(586) 277-1069

 Common questions about water damage reconstruction in Macomb County.

 Using one company for both mitigation and reconstruction eliminates the handoff problems that commonly occur when two separate contractors are involved.
 There is no gap in responsibility, no finger-pointing about pre-existing conditions versus new damage, and no delay waiting for a general contractor to become available.
-Prime Restoration of Macomb manages the entire process seamlessly, which results in faster completion, lower total costs, and a better final result.
+Prime Restoration manages the entire process seamlessly, which results in faster completion, lower total costs, and a better final result.
 Your insurance company also benefits from a single, consistent documentation trail.

 Yes, many homeowners take the opportunity during reconstruction to upgrade flooring, cabinets, countertops, or other finishes.
 Your insurance covers the cost of replacing with like-kind-and-quality materials that match your pre-loss condition.
 If you choose to upgrade, you pay only the difference between what insurance covers and the upgraded material cost.
-Prime Restoration of Macomb helps you understand exactly what your insurance covers and provides transparent pricing for any upgrades you select.
+Prime Restoration helps you understand exactly what your insurance covers and provides transparent pricing for any upgrades you select.

 Reconstruction timelines depend on the scope of work.
 Minor repairs — a few sheets of drywall and paint — may take 3 to 5 days.
 A single room rebuild with new drywall, flooring, and trim typically takes 1 to 2 weeks.
 Larger projects involving multiple rooms, kitchen or bathroom reconstruction, and cabinet installation can take 3 to 6 weeks.
-Prime Restoration of Macomb provides a detailed project schedule at the start of reconstruction and keeps you updated on progress throughout.
+Prime Restoration provides a detailed project schedule at the start of reconstruction and keeps you updated on progress throughout.

 Xactimate is the industry-standard estimating software used by insurance companies and restoration contractors to price water damage, fire damage, and reconstruction projects.
 It contains standardized pricing for materials and labor based on your geographic region.
 Insurance adjusters expect to receive Xactimate estimates because they provide a detailed, line-by-line breakdown of every component.
-Prime Restoration of Macomb prepares professional Xactimate estimates for every project, ensuring your insurance claim is documented in the format adjusters require.
+Prime Restoration prepares professional Xactimate estimates for every project, ensuring your insurance claim is documented in the format adjusters require.

 Water damage reconstruction timelines depend on the scope of damage.
 Minor repairs such as replacing a few sheets of drywall and repainting may take 3 to 5 days.
 A single room rebuild with new drywall, flooring, and trim typically takes 1 to 2 weeks.
 Multi-room projects involving kitchen or bathroom reconstruction, cabinetry, and flooring throughout can take 3 to 6 weeks.
 Material availability and permit inspections can also affect timelines.
-Call Prime Restoration of Macomb at (586) 209-4390 for a detailed project timeline based on your specific situation.
+Call Prime Restoration at (586) 277-1069 for a detailed project timeline based on your specific situation.

 Building permits are required in Macomb County for structural repairs, electrical work, plumbing modifications, and other code-regulated construction.
 Minor cosmetic repairs like replacing drywall and repainting typically do not require permits.
 However, if the reconstruction involves framing, moving or replacing electrical wiring, or plumbing work, permits are mandatory.
-Prime Restoration of Macomb handles all permit applications, inspections, and compliance as part of our reconstruction service, ensuring your project meets Michigan building code requirements.
+Prime Restoration handles all permit applications, inspections, and compliance as part of our reconstruction service, ensuring your project meets Michigan building code requirements.

 Learn more about water damage reconstruction and water damage restoration.

 Our emergency restoration crews are available 24 hours a day, 7 days a week.
-Call now for a 60-minute response anywhere in Macomb County.
+Call now for a typical 60-minute response anywhere in Macomb County.

-Call (586) 209-4390 for Immediate Help
+Call (586) 277-1069 for Immediate Help